This chipotle adobo sauce is great with burgers, sandwiches and as a dipping sauce for chicken nuggets!

 If you do not want to wait that long, you can also use it immediately.
 A burger with the creamy sauce is a poem!

-The creamy Chipotle adobo sauce has a great aroma by the Chipotles and the smoked paprika powder.
+The creamy Chipotle adobo sauce has a great aroma from the Chipotles and the smoked paprika powder.

 The sharpness can be dosed on the basis of the added Chipotles in Adobo.
 Have fun imitating – it’s worth it!